-Additionally, The Atlantic Cup, with the help of 11th Hour Racing’s sponsorship, will again be one of the most environmentally sustainable races in the United States.
-The 2012 edition of the race was the very first carbon neutral race in the United States and the race will also aim for carbon neutrality.
-Teams will be required to have an alternative energy source like a hydrogenerator, fuel cell or solar panels.
+Additionally, The Atlantic Cup, with the help of 11th Hour Racing’s sponsorship, is one of the most environmentally sustainable races in the United States.
+Since the 2012 edition of the race the Atlantic Cup has been a carbon neutral race, one of the only races to reach that achievement in the United States.
+Teams are required to have an alternative energy source like a hydrogenerator, fuel cell or solar panels.
 For all of the details on the Atlantic Cup’s environmental commitment you can check out our green page.

 Points & Prize Money

 Scoring for the Atlantic Cup will be based upon a “High Point” scoring system.
 Each boat’s overall score will equal the total points earned in both offshore legs plus points earned from the inshore races.
 At the conclusion of the event, the boat with the total highest score will be declared the winner.

 To determine the podium winners, the “High Point” scoring system combines all three legs of the race into the boat’s overall score.
 The points for individual race scores are based upon the number of entrants (unless disqualified or retiring after finishing).
 The points for each leg are allotted as follows: 1st place will be awarded points equal to the number of entrants; 2nd place points equal the number of entrants minus 1; 3rd place – points equal the number of entrants minus 2; 4th place – points equal the number of entrants minus 3; and so on.